Ebbo/cosmic-applet-package-updater/README.md

 ## Credits

-Developed for the COSMIC Desktop community.
+Developed for the COSMIC™ desktop community.